Ben Opie: Performances

 In 2000, Opie performed at the Barossa Music Festival in collaboration with Sir Peter Maxwell Davies’ residency.
 In 2002, he participated in a World Orchestra formed in conjunction with the Salt Lake City Winter Olympic Games, performing both as principal oboist and as a soloist.

 In 2004, Opie performed at the 2004 Darmstadt International Summer Course for New Music in Germany, working with Ensemble Resonanz, Jennifer Dill and Peter Veale, among others.
 He later played principal oboe with the RIAS Jugendorchester, performing at the opening of the Berlin Hauptbahnhof, the 2006 Museumsinsel Festival in Berlin and the acclaimed Kammeroper Schloss Rheinsberg Festival.

 In 2005 and 2006, Opie performed several times in the Middle East with the Manama Singers as part of the Bahrain Music Festival in Manama, Kingdom of Bahrain.

 While undertaking his master's degree in San Francisco, Opie was involved with Nicole Paiement’s Ensemble Parallele and Blueprint Music Ensemble, which perform mainly new music, including that of composers Luciano Chessa, David Garner and Dan Becker.
 For his work with the Blue Print Ensemble, the San Francisco Conservatory honoured Opie with the New Music Ensemble Award in 2009.

 In San Francisco, Opie was principal oboe with Minna Choi’s Magik*Magik Orchestra, which combines the music of independent rock musicians and classical artists.
-The Magik*Magik Orchestra acts as the studio orchestra of John Vanderslice's Tiny Telephone.
+The Magik*Magik Orchestra acts as the studio orchestra of John Vanderslice's Tiny Telephone Studios.

 He worked with award winning poet, Cecilia White on their “Breathing Space” performance series, exploring the connection between music and poetry.
 Opie has been involved in the artistic direction, curation and performances of Breathing Space.
 He performed and improvised as part of Gretchen Miller’s “Ariadne Project”, a Radio National documentary which allowed the listener to contribute short stories and anecdotes about divorce and separation.